Best Blinkist Alternatives To Check Out in 2023

 Blinkist has a library of around 4,500 titles in categories such as entrepreneurship, management, psychology, and money and investment, including all the bestselling nonfiction books.
 A Blinkist book summary is never more than 15 minutes long.

-Just like Instaread or Shortform, other platforms that offer quick summaries, Blinkist follows a similar pattern.
+Like Instaread, Shortform, and Headway, other platforms offering quick summaries, Blinkist follows a similar pattern.
 However, while the pricing model may seem attractive at first, the free version is almost useless, as it only provides access to the daily picks, which may not align with your interests.

 Blinkist Features👍